-\Includes \$750K in technical assistance which is not allocated across sub-watersheds.
+^{}Includes \$750K in technical assistance which is not allocated across sub-watersheds.

-7. Benefits
+7. Benefits of Management Measures

 The primary objective of this plan is to meet the delisting requirements for bacteria in the plan area.
-Resolving the bacteria impairment, however, will improve more than just pollution from bacteria.
-Numerous direct and indirect improvements made through implementation of the management measures include economic benefits to local agricultural producers, improved ecosystem health and habitat creation, cleaner drinking water, enhanced recreation and tourism sectors of the local economy, and a more engaged, proactive community.
-Further, the measures implemented as a part of this IP will have the added benefit of protecting the Chesapeake Bay and making progress towards meeting the Chesapeake Bay TMDL.
+Resolving the issues that cause the bacteria impairment, however, will improve more than just pollution from bacteria.
+Numerous direct and indirect improvements made through implementation of the management measures include economic benefits to local agricultural producers, improved ecosystem health and habitat creation, cleaner drinking water, enhanced recreation and tourism to benefit the local economy, and more engaged and proactive community support for watershed protection.
+Further, the measures implemented as a part of this plan also contribute to protecting the Chesapeake Bay and making progress towards meeting the Chesapeake Bay TMDL.
 Benefits of agricultural, residential, and education and outreach practices are discussed in more detail in the sections below.